Cov-ComSec/Cov-ComSec.github.io/content/posts/2021_stack_smashing/index.md

 echo 0 > /proc/sys/kernel/randomize_va_space
 ```

 The binary has been compiled with no protections, besides partial RelRO.
 We can confirm this using checksec.
+You can download it [here](binaries/demo)

 ```
 > checksec --file challenge